EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 1. The *identity* activation function performs far worse then the other activation functions.
 2. The number of nodes in the second layer has very effect on F1, but does have a higher score than models with just one hidden layer.
-3. The *tanh* activation function is clearly the best model (based on test scores) when there are two hidden layers, followed by *relu* and *logistic*.
+3. With two hidden layers, the *tanh* activation function is clearly the best model, followed by *relu* and *logistic* (based on test scores).
 This was less clear in the model with one hidden layer.

 <figure class="half">
  	<img src="/assets/images/05_2021/nnet.02.cv.png">